Ramsey Lewis: Life and career

 By 1966, Lewis was one of the nation's most successful jazz pianists, having had hits with "The In Crowd", "Hang On Sloopy", and "Wade in the Water."
 All three singles each sold over one million copies and were awarded gold discs.
 In the 1970s, Lewis often played electric piano, although by later in the decade he was sticking to acoustic piano and using an additional keyboardist in his groups.

 In addition to recording and performing, Lewis hosted the weekly syndicated radio program Legends of Jazz, created in 1990, syndicated by United Stations Radio Networks.
 He also hosted the Ramsey Lewis Morning Show on Chicago "smooth jazz" radio station WNUA (95.5 FM).
 In December 2006, this morning show became part of Broadcast Architecture's Smooth Jazz Network, simulcasting on other smooth jazz stations across the country until its cancellation in May 2009, when WNUA switched over to a Spanish format.

 Ramsey founded the Ramsey Lewis Foundation, which promoted musical instrument education to children, in 2005.

 In 2006, a well-received 13-episode Legends of Jazz television series hosted by Lewis was broadcast on public TV nationwide and featured live performances by a variety of jazz artists including Larry Gray, Dr. Lonnie Smith, Joey Defrancesco, Dave Brubeck, Chick Corea, Kurt Elling, Benny Golson, Pat Metheny, and Tony Bennett.

 Lewis was artistic director of Jazz at Ravinia (an annual feature at the Ravinia Festival in Highland Park, Illinois) and helped organize Ravinia's Jazz Mentor Program.
 Ramsey also served on the board of trustees for the Merit School of Music and The Chicago High School for the Arts.

 Distinctions, honors, awards

 Lewis was an honorary member of Phi Beta Sigma fraternity.
 In May 2008, Lewis received an honorary doctorate from Loyola University Chicago upon delivering the keynote address at the undergraduate commencement ceremony.

 In January 2007, the Dave Brubeck Institute invited Lewis to join its Honorary Board of Friends at the University of the Pacific in Stockton, California.
 Lewis was an Honorary Board member of the Chicago Jazz Orchestra.

-Death
+Personal life

+From 1954 to 1988, Lewis was married to Geraldine Taylor (1935–2005), with whom he had seven children.
+In 1990, he married Jan Tamillow.
+His sisters, Gloria Johnson (1941–2021) and Lucille Jackson (1932–2012), served as music minister and co-pastor respectively, at the James Memorial African Methodist Episcopal Church in Maywood, Illinois.

-Lewis died in his sleep at his home in Chicago, on September 12, 2022, at age 87.
+Lewis died in his sleep at his Chicago home on September 12, 2022 at age 87.